I believe that responding to terrorism with hate only grants those same terrorists the exact kind of reactions they seek.

 The bombing at the Ariana Grande concert in Manchester in May 2017 was a terrible tragedy, and the worst terrorist attack on British soil since the London bombings in 2005.
 This was followed almost immediately by a terror attack on London Bridge where eight more innocent people lost their lives.
 We should never forget the 22 innocents who lost their lives, nor the heroes that stepped forward in the aftermath to help those affected by the evil attack.

 Yet, just as important as remembering the dead is ensuring that those cruel and unnecessary deaths do not fuel a hatred that only gives victory to the terrorists.

-In the aftermath of the attack social media feeds a have been flooded with offers of condolence and offers to help.
+In the aftermath of the attack, social media feeds have been flooded with offers of condolences and offers to help.
 Others have followed the now near universally accepted method of offering solidarity by changing their profile pictures.
 A harmless gesture that gives a temporary sense of togetherness to all those involved.

 This anti-Islamic rhetoric is not limited to just members of the far right.
 Media professionals with large followings can get caught up in Islamophobia.

-No sooner had Katie Hopkins found out about the attacks then she was jumping on Twitter to suggest that Muslims should face a “final solution”, a demand that has dark echoes of Nazi Germany.
+No sooner had Katie Hopkins found out about the attacks was she jumping on Twitter to suggest that Muslims should face a “final solution”, a demand that has dark echoes of Nazi Germany.
 She changed the tweet almost immediately, but the intent was clear.